ArthurHowardMorris/ArthurHowardMorris.github.io/_posts/2025-02-14-not_your_stata.md

 2. It's totally fair for Stata to do this.
 They pay people to develop stuff that I use, and I pay them for it.
 All fair.
-3. I solved the problem by simply switching back to StataMP 18 from StataNow for the few days that StataNow was not functional.
+3. I solved the problem by simply switching back to StataMP 18 from StataNow for the few days that StataNow was not functional.[^why]

+[^why]: I have a copy of StataMP 18 with a perpetual license for MacOS, Windows,
+    and Linux saved along with my offsite backups of the code and data for all of my published papers.

 ## Why I'm (incrementally) removing Stata from my workflow